 Purchase your own Thermometer

-During the pandemic the scientific program was not available.
+During the pandemic, the scientific program was not available.
 We decided to purchase a thermometer that would measure the water on Amazon.
-It is inexpensive and makes your Yellowstone with kids adventure so much better!
+It is inexpensive and makes your Yellowstone with kids’ adventure so much better!

 Old Faithful is what we were most excited about when coming to Yellowstone with kids.
 It is pretty amazing watching this geyser explode out of the ground like clockwork every 35 to 120 minutes!
 It was so impressive!

-This will probably be the highlight for most kids!
+Old Faithful will probably be the highlight for most kids!
 They will probably remember how impressive and awesome it is to see the water shooting up so high.

 You will want to gather around the designated location to view the geyser early so that you will have a great seat.
 The anticipation is really exciting for the kids as well.

 The excitement the kids had when we spotted an animal was priceless.
 I love hearing my kids get excited and laugh when they saw something!
+This was another one of our favorite things to do at Yellowstone National Park with kids!

 Bring bear spray.
 My cousin was walking along one of the wooden plank trails and a bear walked right out in front of her!